Did you know that the typical profit margin of a food and beverage business is only 5-10%?

 The difference between running a business that fails and a business that gives you financial freedom is how you manage your restaurant…

-Your labour cost is a huge part of management!
+Your labor cost is a huge part of management!

 As one of your top 3 biggest expenses, it’s super important that you understand everything that’s included in your labour costs, how to calculate it properly, and use it to budget correctly.